Getting started with 'SpotSweeper'

 finally, all local outliers.
 We’ll then arrange these plots in a grid

-using ggpubr::arrange
+using ggpubr::arrange.

 ## Loading required package: ggplot2